Helen Walsh’s debut novel, Pull Focus, was published September 7, 2021 by ECW Press in North America and October 7, 2021 in the UK.

 There’s a breath-taking array of author talks and readings, main stage and fringe theatre, dance, opera, classical music, comedy and more to enjoy.
 (The fringe alone, for example, has almost 4,000 different shows, each with multiple performances.)
 Plus, there are amazing galleries and museums across Edinburgh, each with special exhibitions.

 The city is jammed to the brim with culture – and people, to the dismay of some residents.
 But it’s magic.

 Also in the UK, I love the Hay Festival and London Literary Festival.
-I’ve always wanted to attend – and have yet to make it – the Cheltenham Literary Festival and Wigtown Book Festival.
+I’ve always wanted to attend the Cheltenham Literary Festival and Wigtown Book Festival and this year, 2023, I’m going to Cheltenham for the first time.
 One thing I love about the UK is how many festivals of one sort or another take place in cities and villages across Scotland, England, Wales and Northern Ireland.